sthapa15/sthapa15.github.io/_posts/projects/2015-07-04-popular-movies.md

 ---

 ###Overview
 Popular Movies is an android application that displays popular and highest rated movies.
 It also allows a user to keep a list of favorite movies locally using a content provider.
-It is also
-optimized for both phone and tablet experience using a two pane display.
+It is optimized for both phone and tablet experience using a two pane display.
+View the source code on github: [Popular Movies](https://github.com/sthapa15/Popular-Movies)

 ![FirstView](/images/popularmovies/MovieGridView.PNG)
 ![MovieDetailDesc](/images/popularmovies/MovieDetailDesc.PNG)